AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + Playlist URL – allows you to change the URL address of the source.

 + User-Agent – allows you to set the “User-Agent” option for each source (streams within this source) individually.
 This overrides the «Main User-Agent» option.

++ Allow IPs - allows this source to be used only from the specified IP addresses (separated by a space).
+An empty field means that it is allowed for everyone.

 + «Disable load icons» — disables fetching channel icons from the source.
 Some sources may have invalid icon addresses specified.
 This leads to a delay (depending on your browser) in displaying channel lists in the program's web interface.